ALLY (ALY) Price Reaches $0.0018 on Major Exchanges

-ALLY (CURRENCY:ALY) traded down 1% against the dollar during the 1-day period ending at 23:00 PM E.T. on March 9th.
-ALLY has a total market capitalization of $4.15 million and approximately $16,986.00 worth of ALLY was traded on exchanges in the last day.
-In the last seven days, ALLY has traded 4.9% lower against the dollar.
-One ALLY coin can now be bought for about $0.0018 or 0.00000004 BTC on cryptocurrency exchanges.
+ALLY (CURRENCY:ALY) traded down 0.2% against the dollar during the 1 day period ending at 23:00 PM E.T. on March 10th.
+ALLY has a total market capitalization of $4.14 million and $11,471.00 worth of ALLY was traded on exchanges in the last 24 hours.
+During the last seven days, ALLY has traded down 3.2% against the dollar.
+One ALLY coin can currently be purchased for $0.0018 or 0.00000005 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.